Remembering Dario Monferini, Play-DX editor

 Since early September 2020, Dario has been recovering in a hospital in Bollate, just outside Milan.
 He could not walk and could only move around in a wheelchair.
 It was not an easy job to get in touch with him because he initially did not have a phone or PC.
 As Dario does not have a direct family, he was put under legal supervision, and a lawyer took care of his affairs.

 During most of 2020 and 2021, visitors were not allowed in hospitals due to COVID-19.
-As a result, communication with Dario was not easy, and very intermittent, as sometimes Dario was not able to recharge his phone for days.
-Dialling and answering calls were also not easy for him, due to reduced mobility.
+As a result, communication with Dario was not easy and very intermittent, as sometimes Dario could not recharge his phone for days.
+Dialling and answering calls were also difficult for him due to reduced mobility.

 In late October 2020, Dario had a second stroke, but his mind remained strong and active.
 A few friends managed to visit him after the COVID isolation, including his long-time friend and EDXC Assistant Secretary General Christian Ghibaudo.
-We, at NEXUS-IBA, managed to keep in contact through the occasional phone call and WhatsApp, and were able to smuggle a massive package of sweets for Christmas into his rehabilitation centre.
+We at NEXUS-IBA managed to keep in contact through the occasional phone call and WhatsApp and smuggled a massive package of sweets for Christmas into his rehabilitation centre.

 Dario Monferini’s early days as a DXer and DX radio editor

 Dario Monferini became a Dxer and started listening to foreign Medium Wave stations in 1970.
 Initially, he started listening to MW station from Spain.
-He sent letters and reception reports to several radio stations and started collecting a huge number of “souvenirs” that were usually sent to him with a station’s QSL card.
+He sent letters and reception reports to several radio stations and started collecting many “souvenirs” that were usually sent to him with a station’s QSL card.

 After that, he upgraded his receiver and got passionate about receiving DX signals on Shortwave from South America.
 He particularly enjoyed listening to the joyful music of fare-away countries.